CRISPR: Gene Editing Applications for Health Care and Biotechnology

 CRN 25920

-CRISPR is a recent gene-editing technology providing an efficient, effective, and precise solution to genetic engineering with applications in the healthcare, biotechnology, and agriculture industries.
+CRISPR is a recent gene-editing technology providing an efficient, effective, and precise solution to genetic engineering with applications in the health care, biotechnology, and agriculture industries.
 CRISPR has a promising potential to transform diseases treatments, contribute to food security, or even aid biofuel production.
 Using real-world case studies, the course illustrates CRISPR's potential to cure inherited genetic disorders, to treat infectious diseases such as HIV, and to advance the fight against cancer.
-When applicable, the impact and possibilities of the outcomes of CRISPR's applications on the healthcare industry are discussed.
+When applicable, the impact and possibilities of the outcomes of CRISPR's applications on the health-care industry are discussed.
 The course also discusses the applications of CRISPR in the biotechnology industry and their roles in the development of disease-resistant cultivars, improving food yields, and allowing biofuels to become a viable alternative energy source.

-Registration Closes: January 23, 2025
+Registration Closes: January 22, 2026

 Credits: 4